mvapontes/mvapontes/README.md

 - 👋 Hi, I’m @mvapontes
 - 👀 I’m interested in 🍄
 - 🧑‍💻 I’m currently learning about fungal genomes
-- 🕵️‍♀️ I’m always learning about life, python and R
+- 🕵️‍♀️ Always learning about life, python and R

 <!---
 mvapontes/mvapontes is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.